google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permissions-subscriptions.md

 Requesting permission for and subscribing users to notifications requires as light a touch as showing them notifications.

+In this section and the remaining section I'm going to show you actual code.
+It's important to be clear about where these bits of code are implemented.
+This is where understanding service workers becomes important.
+The code for requesting permission and subscribing users in done in your app's code, rather than the service worker code.
+The service worker will be used later when we process push messages and display them to the user.

 ## Check permissions {: #check-permissions }

 Always check for an existing permission when the page loads.
 If the permission